 southern Tripura in mid May.
 Their presence in the area appears, to

 had been known for some time to the Bangladeshi security personnel.
 They were

 eventually discovered, by the troops of the 31st battalion of the Banglaesh Rifles (BDR),

 who surrounded them and made them walk into a narrow valley between the villages

 of Comillatilla and Taidong.
 In the restricted space of this valley, the

 soldiers fired indiscriminately at the group, killing most of the people.
 Once the

-firing had ceased, a number of Bangladeshi settlers
+firing had ceased, a number of Muslim settlers

 The massacre was described to the Amnesty International by a survivor and